Last updated: May 3, 2026

 What does new systems cost in Coronado?

 Standard 3-bedroom gravity system $15,000-$28,000 · pressure-dosed and ATU systems $25,000-$55,000.
-Pricing is the same across San Diego County — no mileage upcharge for Coronado.
-Our $89 diagnostic is credited toward the repair if you move forward.
+Pricing is the same across San Diego County, with no mileage upcharge for Coronado.
+We confirm a flat-rate quote before any work starts.

 How does Coronado's climate affect this service?